 Why aren’t my villagers breeding?

-Yes, villagers can breed even if they have different jobs.
-Jobs don’t affect breeding, only beds and food do.
+Yes.
+Villagers can breed even if they have different jobs.
+Jobs do not affect breeding.

 Can villagers breed automatically?